Build a Flask pluggable view that dispatches by object method (by function name)¶

 app.run()

-, we define three methods:
+In class UserActionView, we define three methods:

-is an inner method that we cannot call it through a http request.hello
+sayis an inner method that we cannot call it through a http request.helloandworldare marked as APIs withapidecorator.
+We can call them through http requests.

-The second to last code line use add_url_rule
+The second to last code line use add_url_rule to register APIs of UserActionView.

-Test UserActionView
+Test UserActionView¶

-Test hello
+Test hello method of UserActionView.

 curl -X POST http://127.0.0.1:5000/user/hello